SyncfusionExamples/Word-Processor-Server-Docker/README.md

 # Word Processor Server

-The [Syncfusion **Word Processor (also known as Document Editor)**](https://www.syncfusion.com/javascript-ui-controls/js-word-processor?utm_source=docker&utm_medium=listing&utm_campaign=javascript-word-processor-docker) is a component with editing capabilities like Microsoft Word.
+The [Syncfusion&reg; **Word Processor (also known as Document Editor)**](https://www.syncfusion.com/javascript-ui-controls/js-word-processor?utm_source=docker&utm_medium=listing&utm_campaign=javascript-word-processor-docker) is a component with editing capabilities like Microsoft Word.
 It is used to create, edit, view, and print Word documents.
 It provides all the common word processing abilities, including editing text; formatting contents; resizing images and tables; finding and replacing text; importing, exporting, and printing Word documents; and using bookmarks and tables of contents.

 This Docker project is the predefined Docker container for Syncfusion’s Word Processor backend functionalities.
 This server-side Web API project is targeting ASP.NET Core 6.0.